CharlesGust/network_tools/README.md

   Particularly that the msg needed to be sent back to the client, and a sketch of how to implement the server with threads, which
   Dan Hable also covered in class.

+For the Socket HTTP Server (also in network_tools), I also have to thank the people above.git